B-Cut/Simple-snake-3ds/README.md

-# template
+# Snake 3ds

-This is a template for starting new 3DS libctru projects.
+This is a personal project for educational porpuses